zenml-io/blog.zenml.io/_posts/2022-04-20-customer_satisfaction.md

 In the deployment pipeline, ZenML's [MLflow tracking integration](https://github.com/zenml-io/zenml/tree/main/examples/mlflow_tracking) is used for logging the hyperparameter values and the trained model itself and the model evaluation metrics -- as MLflow experiment tracking artifacts -- into the local MLflow backend.
 This pipeline also launches a local MLflow deployment server to serve the latest MLflow model if its accuracy is above a configured threshold.

 The MLflow deployment server runs locally as a daemon process that will continue to run in the background after the example execution is complete.
 When a new pipeline is run which produces a model that passes the accuracy threshold validation, the pipeline automatically updates the currently running MLflow deployment server to serve the new model instead of the old one.
-While this ZenFile trains and deploys a model locally, other ZenML integrations such as the [Seldon](https://github.com/zenml-io/zenml/tree/main/examples/) deployer can also be used in a similarly manner to deploy the model in a more production setting (such as on a Kubernetes cluster).
+While this ZenML Project trains and deploys a model locally, other ZenML integrations such as the [Seldon](https://github.com/zenml-io/zenml/tree/main/examples/) deployer can also be used in a similarly manner to deploy the model in a more production setting (such as on a Kubernetes cluster).

 To round it off, we deploy a Streamlit application that consumes the latest model service asynchronously from the pipeline logic.
 This can be done easily with ZenML within the Streamlit code: